-The Amphitheater, to be located near the Nature Playscape, will enable staff and volunteer led programs helping visitors learn more about Government Canyon State Natural Area from its history to its geology to its flora and fauna.
-Other programs we envision include musical performances, presentations by outside groups (astronomy, for example), sing-alongs, campfire programs, and more.
-The Amphitheater will add a much needed outdoor space with seating for 100, a stage area, lighting (adjustable to preserve dark night skies), signage, a/v and sound system, with accessible pathways for access, and nearby parking and bathrooms.
-The site is selected -- a quiet area shaded by beautiful, majestic old live oaks -- and partially cleared.
-The electrical infrastructure is already in place.
+The Outdoor Education Amphitheater, to be located near the Nature Playscape, will enable staff and volunteers to lead large group programs about Government Canyon State Natural Area’s unique history, geology, flora and fauna.
+Envisioned are additional programs such as musical performances, presentations by outside groups (astronomy, for example), sing-alongs, campfire talks, and more.
+The Amphitheater will add a much needed outdoor space with seating for 100, a stage area, lighting (adjustable to preserve dark night skies), signage, a/v and sound system, with accessible pathways, and nearby parking and restrooms.
+The electrical infrastructure is already in place and the site is partially cleared.
+The location sits in a quiet area shaded by beautiful, majestic old live oaks where visitors can commune with and learn about nature!

 We are two-thirds of the way toward raising the funds to build the Amphitheater, and with your help and investment, we will complete a wonderful addition to our Natural Area.
 Please consider making an online gift today toward the new Amphitheater or by mailing your check to Friends of Government Canyon, 12861 Galm Road, San Antonio, TX 78254!